muhamaddarulhadi/LINK/README.md

     using MongoDB.Bson.Serialization.Attributes;
     ```

-3. Edit appsettings.json, example :
+3. Edit appsettings.json, example for one Collection (ONE TABLE):

     ```JSON
     "UMMDBConnection" : {